ryanpeach/claude-pod/README.md

 Docker is the only requirement.
 The install path (`~/tools/claude-pod`) is just a convention — put it wherever you want.

+**The outcome:** You can run Claude Code in auto-approval mode without exposing your whole machine. `claude-pod` launches Claude inside a Docker container with only your current project folder mounted, so Claude can read and edit that project, but not your home directory, SSH keys, other projects, or host shell.
+This turns the main risk from “Claude can touch my machine” into “Claude can touch this project folder.”
+Read more about [what is and isn't isolated](#what-is-and-isnt-isolated).

+Prefer the official approach?
+See Anthropic's [Claude Code sandboxing documentation](https://code.claude.com/docs/en/sandboxing).

 ## Requirements

 **Just Docker.**